owlbarn/tutorial/book/case-image-inception/README.md

 Besides the parameter size and detection accuracy, more requirements are proposed.
 For example, there is the problem of recognising an object, e.g. a car, from different perspective.
 And the "Picasso problem" in image recognition where some feature in an object is intentionally distorted or misplaced.
-These problems shows one deficiency in the existing image classification approach: the lack of connection between features.
+These problems show one deficiency in the existing image classification approach: the lack of connection between features.
-It may recognise a "nose" feature, and a "eye" feature, and then the object is recognised as a human face, even though the nose is perhaps above the eyes.
+It may recognise a "nose" feature, and an "eye" feature, and then the object is recognised as a human face, even though the nose is perhaps above the eyes.
 The "Capsule network" is proposed to address this problem.
 Instead of using only scalar to represent feature, it uses a vector that includes more information such as orientation and object size etc.
 The "capsule" utilises these information to capture the relative relationship between features.

-There are many more networks that we cannot cover them one by one here, but hopefully you can see that there are some common theme in the development of image recognition architectures.
+There are many more networks that we cannot cover them one by one here, but hopefully you can see that there are some common themes in the development of image recognition architectures.
 Next, we will come to the main topic of this chapter: how InceptionV3 is designed based on these previous work.

 ## Building InceptionV3 Network

-Proppsed by Christian Szegedy et. al., [InceptionV3](https://arxiv.org/abs/1512.00567) is one of Google's latest effort to perform image recognition.
+Proposed by Christian Szegedy et. al., [InceptionV3](https://arxiv.org/abs/1512.00567) is one of Google's latest efforts to perform image recognition.
 It is trained for the [ImageNet Large Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/).
 This is a standard task in computer vision, where models try to classify entire images into 1000 classes, like "Zebra", "Dalmatian", and "Dishwasher", etc. Compared with previous DNN models, InceptionV3 is one of the most complex neural network architectures in computer vision.

-The design of image recognition networks is about the tradeoff between computation cost, memory usage, and accuracy.
+The design of image recognition networks is about the trade-off between computation cost, memory usage, and accuracy.
 Just increasing model size and computation cost tend to increase the accuracy, but the benefit will diminish soon.
 To solve this problem, compared to previous similar networks, the Inception architecture aims to perform well with strict constraints on memory and computational budget.
 This design follows several principles, such as balancing the width and depth of the network, and performing spatial aggregation over lower dimensional embeddings which may lead to small loss in representational power of networks.
-The resulting Inception network architectures has high performance and a relatively modest computation cost compared to simpler, more monolithic architectures.
+The resulting Inception network architectures have high performance and a relatively modest computation cost compared to simpler, more monolithic architectures.

-[@fig:case-image-inception:inceptionv3] shows the overall architecture of this network ([src](https://cloud.google.com/tpu/docs/inception-v3-advanced)):
+[@fig:case-image-inception:inceptionv3] shows the overall architecture of this network:

 ![Network Architecture of InceptionV3](images/case-image-inception/inceptionv3.png "inceptionv3"){width=95% #fig:case-image-inception:inceptionv3}

 We can see that the whole network can be divided into several parts, and the inception module A, B, and C are both repeated based on one structure.
-That's where the name "Inception" comes from: like dreams, you can have stack these basic units layer by layer.
+That's where the name "Inception" comes from: like dreams, you can have stacked these basic units layer by layer.

 ### InceptionV1 and InceptionV2